 There is no fence in sight and the boundaries mainly consist of natural features – the creek, the grove of birch trees, the wind break and so on.
 The adults in charge are supervising from a distance, while cutting up some fresh pears and apples for a mid-morning snack.
 There is a building on the property – but it is used sparingly since the children play, learn and often eat outdoors every day – rain or shine.
 Welcome to forest school, Scandinavian style!

-I grew up in Sweden, where the first forest schools, or outdoor nurseries, started cropping up in the 1950s.
+I grew up in Scandinavia, where the first forest schools, or outdoor nurseries, started cropping up in the 1950s.
 Although I didn’t attend one myself, my friends and I were raised in the same nature-loving culture that inspired the forest schools.
 My hometown is roughly on the same latitude as Juneau, Alaska, but we played outside all year round, cheered on by parents and teachers who would all respond with the old Scandinavian catch phrase “There is no bad weather, only bad clothes!” should we ever complain.
 (A phrase which, by the way, continues to guide this blog.)

 After moving to the US and having children of my own, my interest in forest schools and their practices and principles started to grow.
 The main goal of outdoor nurseries/preschools in Scandinavia is to forge a bond between children and nature, so that the children will become knowledgeable about the environment and take good care of it as adults.
 As it turns out, there’s plenty more to like about them.